K33P-repo/K33P_Smart_Contract/temp_frontend/BACKEND_INTEGRATION.md

 1. **Mock Mode**: Uses simulated API responses for development and testing
 2. **Real API Mode**: Connects to the actual backend API endpoints

+**Note**: The frontend has been updated to use the real backend API.

 ## Configuration

 The API mode is controlled by the environment variable in the `.env` file: